prajinkhadka/qutebrowser-youtube-audio/README.md

 **What does this solve ?**

 - I am listening a song in youtube, I want to download the audio version of the video.
-Hit ```Ctrl + Shift + d``` or change the key binding as needed.
+Hit ```Ctrl + Shift + d```, that would download the audio and save in my music directory.

 ![](https://raw.githubusercontent.com/prajinkhadka/qutebrowser-youtube-audio/main/example.gif)